-Defamation is a severe offense that happens when someone makes false and damaging comments about you.
-There are two types of defamation: “libel,” which refers to a statement that is written or put online, and “slander,” which relates to a remark that is uttered.
-In order to prove a defamation case, the libel or slander must have been published in some form, resulting in damage to the subject’s reputation, future prospects, and even physical or mental health.
+Defamation is a civil wrong and it occurs when someone makes false and damaging comments about you, causing harm to reputation.
+There are two types of defamation: libel occurs when the defamatory statements are written or put online, and slander occurs when defamatory actions are spoken or acted out.
+In order to prove a defamation case, the libel or slander must have been published in some form, resulting in damage to the subject's reputation, future prospects, and even physical or mental health.

-As a reaction to this crime, many people opt to submit a “cease and desist” letter, in which they warn the person who is making the damaging allegations to halt before any further legal action is taken.
+As a reaction to defamation, many people opt to draft a cease and desist letter, in which they warn the person who is making the damaging allegations to halt before any further legal action is taken.
 Learn more about defamation and how to interpret the laws of the truth as an absolute defense in the sections below.

 Slander and libel are the two components of defamation, as previously mentioned:

 |Libel||Libel is further characterized by the fact that it leaves a permanent record.
 It can be through an email, radio or television broadcast, newspaper article, or an internet posting.|

 |Slander||False statements or gestures are not recorded in any way, and they may be as simple as a spoken word.|